murthajosh/API_project/README.md

 Practicing grabbing data using Axios

 By Josh Murtha

-A fun project to practice grabbing data from an API via Axios.
+A fun and simple project to practice grabbing data from an API via Axios.

+This tool uses the orporatebs-generator by Sameer Kumar.